What is the white ribbon campaign?

 - Providing employees with an internal domestic violence policy which will support employees responding to disclosures.

-- Encouraging male employees to sign the White Ribbon pledge and wear a white ribbon, symbolising their support towards the campaign.
+- Encouraging male employees to sign the White Ribbon pledge and wear a white ribbon, symbolizing their support towards the campaign.

 - Maintaining partnership working with external agencies.